-There will be no changes to the current afternoon AIS shuttle van service.
-The first shuttle van will be ready at 2pm and leave as soon as it is full.
+The AIS shuttle van will be ready at 2.10pm and leave as soon as it is full.
 It will then return to pick up any remaining students.
 If the shuttle van is full at 2.30 or 3pm it will return again until all students have been collected.

 Students wishing to take the afternoon shuttle van must be at reception by 3pm.